 Let your line drop right to the bottom where the crabs live.
 Wrap a little line loosely around your finger and wait until you feel the crabs pulling.

 The two piers of Carlingford Lough are a favourite spot during the busy summer months.

 3. Pier Jumping

 An all-time favourite and always great fun for adults and kids alike.
 Although Carlingford Lough is tidal, never fear, Carlingford offers two superb pontoons.
 This activity is normally done at the end of your water activity if you booked with Carlingford Adventure Centre.

-As always with the water, there are some risk concerns that need to be addressed before you dive off the edge.
-There was a great piece written by Jack of Lifeguards Ireland about the safety concerns of pier jumping.
+As always with the water, there are some risk concerns that need to be addressed before you dive off the edge, like making sure the tide is in.
 Like everything, don’t be foolish or careless, take caution in anything to do in the water, make sure you are with people and ensure you have appropriate clothing.

 4. Bird Watching

 Bird watching is not just for bird enthusiasts.
 It can be a relaxing and enjoyable pastime for anyone.
 Carlingford has beaches and mudflats with mountains and woods nearby.
 Buzzard, Raven and Dipper are found on the Carlingford Mountains, while the forests on Slieve Foye support Jay, Crossbill, Long-eared Owl,Woodcock and Grasshopper Warbler.

 From the pier at Carlingford in Winter, scan the bay for Grebes, Divers and Scaup.
 Rarities have included Black-throated and White-billed Divers and Slavonian Grebe.
 Continue past the Carlingford Sailing Club, back to the main road scanning for water birds.
 Harbour seals lounge on the rocks, and Whimbrel and Common Sandpiper occur on passage.